elastic/kibana/src/plugins/data/public/public.api.md

 import { IAggConfigs as IAggConfigs_2 } from 'src/plugins/data/public';
 import { IconType } from '@elastic/eui';
 import { IEsSearchResponse as IEsSearchResponse_2 } from 'src/plugins/data/public';
+import { IKibanaSearchResponse as IKibanaSearchResponse_2 } from 'src/plugins/data/common';
 import { IncomingHttpHeaders } from 'http';
 import { InjectedIntl } from '@kbn/i18n/react';
 import { ISearchOptions as ISearchOptions_2 } from 'src/plugins/data/public';